core-infra-svcs/terraform-provider-meraki/docs/data-sources/organizations_admins.md

 page_title: "meraki_organizations_admins Data Source - terraform-provider-meraki"
 subcategory: ""
 description: |-
-  List the dashboard administrators in this organization
+  Ports the dashboard administrators in this organization
 ---

 # meraki_organizations_admins (Data Source)

-List the dashboard administrators in this organization
+Ports the dashboard administrators in this organization